LEVEL 1 : A TASTE OF THE CLASSICS

 UNIT 5 : ABSTRACT PATTERNS

-This unit takes a different direction to Units 1- 4 as here we abandon the line.
-We walk away from andamento and learn to create patterns that do not rely on square tesserae.
+This unit takes a different direction from Units 1–4.
+Here we abandon the line, stepping away from andamento to explore patterns that do not rely on square tesserae.

 Level 1 was a wonderful journey into classical mosaics, and I enjoyed the level of involvement required of students.
 A great breadth of techniques was taught, accompanied by fascinating information about ancient Roman and Hellenic mosaic practices and styles.
 I enjoyed the course immensely and will now move to Level 2 to immerse myself in the theory and practice of contemporary mosaic art.